jazracherif/CppND-Capstone-Snake-Game/README.md

 Member functions do not change the program state in undocumented ways.

+YES

 ### 4. Overloaded functions allow the same function to operate on different parameters.

 One function is overloaded with different signatures for the same function name.

+NOT RIGHT NOW

 ### 5. Classes follow an appropriate inheritance hierarchy with virtual and override functions.

 Inheritance hierarchies are logical.
 One member function in an inherited class overrides a virtual base class member function.

+NOT RIGHT NOW

 ### 6. Templates generalize functions or classes in the project.

 One function or class is declared with a template that allows it to accept a generic parameter.

+NOT RIGHT NOW

 ## IV.
 Memory Management - meet at least 3 criteria